Red X iconGreen tick iconYellow tick icon

 There are many articles in the global media regarding vitamin C and COVID-19.
 Some of the posts directly related to this topic are shown below.

-Clinical studies in the media
+Clinical practice and clinical studies in the media

 Case reports in the media